taoo0316/taoo0316.github.io/_pages/favourites.md

 **SOUND**

 I am into lofi beats and music artists from Taiwan (no particular reason lol).
-I listen to hiphop as well.
+I listen to hip-hop as well.

 ![1637907541-61a07c559b5df](https://user-images.githubusercontent.com/95064358/176354622-5ba02416-0d39-4fc1-a4de-61cfc92694c1.png)